Ultimaker/Meta/review checklist.md

 ### Requirements
 This applies to the *In Progress* phase
-* Code produced complete implementation of an issue (no more TODOs, loose ends etc)
+* Code produced complete implementation of an issue (no more TODOs without jira issue reference, loose ends etc)
 * Code complies with Coding Guidelines & Coding Standards
 * Code is commented / documented according to the specified Doxygen Guidelines [work in progress]
 * Code builds / compiles without errors